mdf-git/lolnetscan/README.md

 ## Features

-- Scan multiple host(s) for open port(s) using the `bash` shell's built-in `/dev/tcp` feature for TCP or `netcat` for UDP protocols without using `ping`.
-- Option to discover live hosts without port enumeration using `ping`
-- Specify target hosts using comma, dash, or CIDR notation.
-- Specify port numbers using comma or dash, and even expand port ranges.
+The benefits of using `lolnetscan` in penetration testing include:

+1. **Stealthy Reconnaissance**: The script leverages common Linux utilities and basic network commands, making it less likely to raise suspicions during a security assessment.
+2. **Minimizes Footprint**: Since it uses existing tools and features, there's no need to upload additional scanning tools, minimizing the digital footprint on the target system.
+3. **Quick Assessment**: The script allows for quick assessment of live hosts and open ports, enabling penetration testers to focus on further exploitation.
+4. **Customization**: Penetration testers can modify the script according to their specific requirements and add features as needed.
+5. **Resource-Friendly**: The script is lightweight and doesn't require extensive system resources, making it suitable for low-resource environments.
+6. **Learning Experience**: Developing and using a custom script like this can enhance the penetration tester's understanding of network scanning techniques and bash scripting.

 ## Usage

-To scan for open ports on one or more target hosts, run the `lolnetscan.sh` script with appropriate options:
+To scan for open ports on one or more target hosts, run the `lolnetscan.sh` script with the appropriate options:

 ```bash
 ./lolnetscan.sh -host <target> [-p <ports>] [-u]